-Since 2011 I’ve also made a professional presentation to BTS students at Lycée Amiral Bouvet high school, been interviewed by students from Lycée St Charles, given presentations at the Collège Hippolyte Foucque Career Morning four years running, participated in the Careers Fair of Lycée Leconte de Lisle as well as giving a presentation there to final year students.
+Since 2011 I’ve also made a professional presentation to BTS students at Lycée Amiral Bouvet high school, been interviewed by students from Lycée St Charles, given presentations at the Collège Hippolyte Foucque Career Morning four years running, and participated in the Careers Fair of Lycée Leconte de Lisle as well as giving a presentation there to final year students.
 I ran a stand presenting the translating and interpreting profession at Reunion’s Career Fair in 2015 and 2016, gave presentations for two consecutive years at the Femmes Responsables event at College de Bras Panon, and since 2020 have been one of the assessors at the EGC Réunion Business School for students presenting their placements abroad.